-- Children that wear nappies must wear special baby costumes or swim pants.
-These are available to buy @ Xcite receptions. - People should not swim if they have open wounds, severe eczema or any other infectious skin complaints. - Cold, Flu and other infectious illnesses are sufficient reason not to swim, so is diarrhoea within the last 2 days, or cryptosporidiosis within the last 2 weeks. - People should not swim if they are affected by drink or drugs. - Swimming on a full stomach is a bad idea because of the risk of cramp. - People with head lice, athlete's foot or verrucas, should not go into the pool.
-People whose illness or treatment makes them susceptible to infection, or affected badly by it, should take medical advice before swimming. - Get to know the pool before you swim.
+- Children that wear napples must wear special baby costumes or swim pants.
+These are available to buy @ Xcite receptions. - People should not swim If they have open wounds, severe eczema or any other infectious skin complaints. - Cold, Flu and other infectious illnesses are sufficient reason not to swim, so is diarrhoea within the last 2 days, or cryptosporidiosis within the last 2 weeks. - People should not swim if they are affected by drink or drugs. - Swimming on a full stomach is a bad idea because of the risk of cramp. - People with head lice, athlete's foot or verrucas, should not go into the pool.
+People whose Illness or treatment makes them susceptible to infection, or affected badly by it, should take medical advice before swimming. - Get to know the pool before you swim.
 Note the different depth, zones and check notes and posters for all information.
-Make an effort to learn basic water safety and lifesaving skills you never know when they may come in useful.
-Ask reception staff for details of such courses. - Parents should make sure that children go to the toilet before swimming. - Please use the showers provided before you enter the pool.
-This will help keep the swim water clean. - Children under 6 months, in rare occassions, may find the temperatures and chemicals in pools unwelcome because of their sensitive skin.

-- When using our pools please take into account your own swimming abilities.
+Make an effort to learn basic water safety an lifesaving skills you never know when they may come in useful.
+Ask reception staff for details of such courses. - Parents should make sure that children go to the toile before swimming. - Please use the showers provided before you enter the pool.
+This will help keep the swim water clean. - Children under 6 months, in rare occassions, may find the temperatures and chemicals in pools unwelcome because of their sensitive skin. - When using our pools please take into account your own swimming abilities.
 We encourage you to speak to a member of our poolside staff to inform them of any specialist assistance you might require if suffering from any illness, such as epilepsy, which may affect your safety in the pool.
-If in doubt please consult your doctor before participating in swimming type activities. - All non-swimmers should not enter water which is out of their depth. - If the pool has flumes, water cannons or any other features then please read and follow the poolside warning signs and follow the instructions of the pool staff. - You should not hold your breath underwater for long periods and should never do so whilst floating face down. - During swimming lessons children 7 years and under cannot enter the water before or after the lesson unless accompanied by a adult.
+If in doubt please consult your doctor before participating in swimming type activities.

+- All non-swimmers should not enter water which is out of their depth. - If the pool has fiumes, water cannons or any other features then please read and follow the poolside warning signs and follow the instructions of the pool staff. - You should not hold your breath underwater for long - During swimming lessons children 7 years and under cannot enter the water before or after the lesson unless accompanied by a adult.
 Parents/guardians are required to remain in the building during their child's lesson. - Listen to pool staff!
 They are not there to spoil your fun but to ensure your safety.
-Read and obey safety notices and posters that may be displayed around the pool they are there for your own good. - Snorkels, full-face masks, flippers and 'monofins' (Mermaid Tails) are not allowed in any of our pools as they increase risk of the wearer getting into difficulty in the water and can cause accidental injuries to other swimmers.
+Read and obey safety notices and posters that may be displayed around the pool - they are there for your own good. - Snorkels, full-face masks, flippers and 'monofins' (Mermaid Talis) are not allowed in any of our pools as they increase risk of the wearer getting into difficulty in the water and can cause.

-DID YOU KNOW...
+Did you know...